 The phrase ‘live’ refers to the vaccination containing an active pathogen, but in a weak form that cannot cause illness.
 As a result, lymphocytes might get familiar with the antigen’s appearance and generate antibodies in anticipation of future exposures.

 Vaccines for measles, mumps, and rubella are all examples of this kind of immunization.

 Because live attenuated vaccines cause a significant immunological response, they are not recommended for those with impaired immune systems, such as those who are receiving chemotherapy or those who have AIDS.

 2. Inactivated vaccinations

 Inactivated vaccinations contain either dead antigens or just little portions of the antigen that cannot infect themselves.
-When the immune system recognises just a little portion of an antigen, it might begin a defence.
+When the immune system recognizes just a little portion of an antigen, it might begin a defense.

 The immune response elicited by this form of vaccination is less than that of live vaccines, and as a consequence, the duration of protection is shorter.
 This means that patients frequently need a booster shot after a few years.

 These vaccinations are less effective at eliciting a strong immune response in the body, thus the protection they provide is only good for about half as long as that provided by live vaccines.

 Hepatitis A, rabies, and certain influenza vaccinations are all dead inactivated whole viral vaccines.